XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * ACME always keeps enough funds on-hand to pay withdrawals on demand, subject to their terms and conditions.
     * ACME can set fees, minimum withdrawals, and delay times for deposits and withdrawals as their business model demands.

-## Ripple Integration ##

-## Deposits from Gateway to Ripple ##
+## Sending from Gateway to Ripple ##

-A deposit into Ripple means moving funds from a user's balance at a gateway into a separate record tracking Ripple-backed funds, and then sending the equivalent amount of issuances in Ripple to the user's Ripple account.
+Sending money into Ripple means moving funds from a user's balance at a gateway into a separate record tracking Ripple-backed funds, and then sending the equivalent amount of issuances in Ripple to the user's Ripple account.

 Before the first deposit (once only):